Learn

 1. Online and app-based banking

 Years ago when banking online was a new concept, you couldn't do much other than check your balance and view recent transactions.
 Today, online banking services are robust.
-It's possible to pay bills, transfer money between your bank accounts, and even pay the babysitter.
-In fact, in 2016, 62% of Americans said their primary method of banking was digital, up from 51% in 2015.3
+It's possible to pay bills, transfer money between your bank accounts, set up account alerts, manage loans, even pay the babysitter.

-But there's so much more you can do.
-The My Synovus digital banking platform, for instance, allows you to:
+There's so much more you can do.
+The My Synovus digital banking platform, for instance, also provides Synovus Insights — tailored solutions that can inform your financial decisions through notifications and interactive trivia quizzes.

-Thanks to these online features, you can bank from literally anywhere.
+Thanks to these online features, you can bank from literally anywhere and improve your financial literacy at the same time.
 The only drawback is you can't pull out cash from your laptop or phone — yet!

 2. 24/7 access to ATMs